 At 9, she put legs to her dreams.
 She became an entrepreneur, with a monthly customers and 3 retail locations, so she could start raising the money to someday own a horse.
 All of this effort and, mind you, we owned a .2-acre plot of land, with no possibility for any equine neighbors.
 But her dream grew on.

 By the way, my number one response when asked how to encourage entrepreneurship in a child?
 Listen.
 Really listen.
 If you can tap into their passions and help them see how entrepreneurship will help them obtain their goals, you’re on the path toward raising a very successful entrepreneur.

-Following her passions, my daughter volunteered for 3 years at a rescued horse ranch, where her dream took deep roots, immersed in the very setting she hopes to create herself one day.
+Following her passions, my daughter volunteered for 3 years at a rescued horse ranch, where her dream developed deep roots, immersed in the very setting she hopes to create herself one day.

 Then God called our family to a new life, in a new home.
 From the mid-Atlantic to New England.
 From two tenths of an acre to fourteen.
 From a home where her dream seemed impossible, to a homestead where her dream could materialize.
 This spring, she’ll be putting wings to her dream.
 She’ll be adopting her first rescued animals, and the really hard work will begin.